bonjune/WasmMeta/README.md

 Please change the uri to this repository for your environment setup if needed.

 Once submodule initialization completes, you are done collecting specification files.

+## Parsing Syntax Specification

+`species` is a Rust program to parse Wasm Core Specifications `rst` files of Wasm syntax.